echoshade800/miniapp_link_v1/README.md

 ## Overview

-Link is a modern take on the classic "Lianliankan" puzzle game built with React Native and Expo.
+Link is a modern take on classic "Lianliankan" puzzle game built with React Native and Expo.
 Players connect matching tile pairs using paths with no more than 2 turns, racing against time and managing limited hearts to progress through increasingly challenging levels.

 ## Features